Waverley (novel): Plot summary

 Edward is at ease in the family estate owned by his uncle, Sir Everard Waverley, who maintains the family's traditional Tory and Jacobite sympathies.
 He spends time with his parents as well, though less time after his mother dies when he is about 12 or 13 years old.
 His Whig father works for the Hanoverian government in nearby Westminster.
 Edward has a sense of his honour, but he starts life with no political affiliation.
 Edward is given a commission in the Hanoverian army by his father and posted to Dundee.
-After some military training, he takes leave to visit Baron Bradwardine, a friend of his uncle, and meets the peer's lovely daughter Rose.
+After some military training, he takes leave to visit the Baron of Bradwardine, a friend of his uncle, and meets the baron's lovely daughter Rose.

-When wild Highlanders visit Bradwardine's castle, Edward is intrigued and goes to the mountain lair of the Clan Mac-Ivor, meeting the Chieftain Fergus and his sister Flora, who turn out to be active Jacobites preparing for the insurrection.
+When Highlanders visit Bradwardine's castle, Edward is intrigued and goes to the mountain lair of the Clan Mac-Ivor, meeting the Chieftain Fergus and his sister Flora, who turn out to be active Jacobites preparing for the insurrection.
 Edward has overstayed his leave and is accused of desertion and treason, then arrested.
-The highlanders rescue him from his escort and take him to the Jacobite stronghold at Doune Castle, then on to Holyrood Palace, where he meets Bonnie Prince Charlie, with whom he is charmed.
+The Highlanders rescue him from his escort and take him to the Jacobite stronghold at Doune Castle, then on to Holyrood Palace, where he meets Bonnie Prince Charlie, with whom he is charmed.

 Encouraged by the beautiful Flora Mac-Ivor, Edward goes over to the Jacobite cause and takes part in the Battle of Prestonpans of September 1745.
 The battle is recounted in some detail.
 Undaunted by the light, inaccurate guns, the Highlander army continues its charge; however, the centre becomes bogged down in marshy land, and in driving forward the men's different speeds of advance cause them to form into a "V".
 One of the soldiers who tumbles into the marsh is the Hanoverian Colonel Talbot, whom Waverley picks up on his horse, saving his life.
 This man is a close friend of his Waverley uncle.
 Edward gets separated from Fergus and both their bands in one battle that the government troops were winning.
 Edward finds local people who take him in until he can leave safely after events are calmer and the snows are gone.
 He sees a newspaper that informs him that his father has died, so he heads to London.